fwd/server/README.md

 # fwd/server

-> NodeKS Web Framework with lots of methods for everything you may need.
+> NodeJS Web Framework with lots of methods for everything you may need.

 ## Install